Developments in Moldova

 Despite relative stability after recent year’s political turmoil and economic crisis, Moldova remains Europe’s poorest country.
 GDP amounted to 6.75 billion dollars in 2016 but was to a large extent supported by remittances from the emigrated population.

-Moldova is a parliamentary republic, where the president and parliament share the executive power.
 The small land-locked country has since the beginning of the 2000s been characterized by a polarization between pro-Russian and pro-EU attitudes and actions.
 The presidential election held in 2016 increased this split with the election of pro-Russian President Igor Dodon.

 In recent years Moldova has made important EU approximation steps by signing an Association Agreement AA, and the Deep and Comprehensive Free Trade Agreement (DCFTA), an arrangement between the EU and the Republic of Moldova that foresees a preferential trade relationship, based on mutually advantageous treatment.